More than a Meal: Meet Joe Feldhaus

 That eventually led to some time as board-chair and serving dinner every Monday with friends and family at Harkavy Hall.
 He has done that for more than 36 years!

-Not only did Tender Mercies get Joe, we got Marchetta too.
+Not only did Tender Mercies get Joe, we got Marcheta too.
 Then Elena and Claudia were born and we got them!
 Joe’s entire family has given their hearts to Tender Mercies.

 In return, our residents have had a lasting impact on shaping them into the caring and giving people they are today.

-Joe and Marchetta are both attorneys and through their professional work and personal passion, they’ve made a profound impact on our community.
+Joe and Marcheta are both attorneys and, through their professional work and personal passion, have made a profound impact on our community.
 And their daughters both chose caring professions that are focused on healing and alleviating the suffering of others.

 Joe and his family live the Tender Mercies mission.
 They treat every resident with dignity and respect.
 They are part of the Tender Mercies family and have worked tirelessly over the past 37 years to keep our residents safe, secure and in supportive, permanent housing.